Portfolio > The iCon Innovation Centre

-Being such a high profile, eco-friendly construction project, material selection was a critical process.
-While light transmission was an obvious appeal, both glass and ETFE were considered as options.
+Being such a high-profile, eco-friendly construction project, the material selection was a critical process.
+While the light transmission was an obvious appeal, both glass and ETFE were considered as options.
 The choice to use ETFE foil as the roofing material was led by the low weight of the material itself and the reduced requirement for steel support structure in comparison to glass.

 As well as the environmental considerations ETFE was chosen due to its ease of installation, cost efficiency and thermal qualities a three layer cushion can meet a U Value of 1.96.
 Also due to being fitted to timber, the ETFE cushions allowed for larger tolerances than a glazed roof.

-Low carbon design features including a natural ventilation system, exhaust air heat pumps and phase change materials in the ceiling also contribute to the performance of the building, resulting in a fabric first an energy efficient building, designed for stunning CO2 emissions of only 15kg/m2/year.
+Low carbon design features including a natural ventilation system, exhaust air heat pumps and phase change materials in the ceiling also contribute to the performance of the building, resulting in a fabric-first energy-efficient building, designed for stunning CO2 emissions of only 15kg/m2/year.

 The ETFE supporting structure is formed from glulam timber beams, bolted together to form 17 rectangular bays.
-For this type of installation, the connection between the glulam and the ETFE is critical and must be designed to take into account our specially designed tracking.
-To ensure an accurate interface detail on this project, we provided steel sections which were bolted to the beams to support the aluminium tracking system and ETFE cushions.
+For this type of installation, the connection between the glulam and the ETFE is critical and must be designed to consider our specially designed tracking.
+To ensure an accurate interface detail on this project, we provided steel sections that were bolted to the beams to support the aluminum tracking system and ETFE cushions.

-For minimum visual impact, the air handling unit was installed within an internal plant room, with an external weather station located on the green roof to monitor changes in humidity, wind speed and temperature.
-The air inflation pipework was concealed within the flashings forming the perimeter of the roof.
+For minimum visual impact, the air handling unit was installed within an interior plant room, with an external weather station located on the green roof to monitor changes in humidity, wind speed and temperature.
+The air inflation pipework was concealed within the flashings forming the roof’s perimeter.

 The iCon Innovation Centre was presented with the Environmental Sustainability award at the East Midlands Constructing Excellence Awards 2011.